robole/vscode-file-bunny/README.md

 ### File actions

-1.`File Bunny: Open File`: Choose a file to open from the current workspace.
+1. `File Bunny: Open File`: Choose a file to open from the current workspace.
-1.`File Bunny: Open File to the Right`: Choose a file to open from the current workspace, and split it to the right of the active editor.
+1. `File Bunny: Open File to the Right`: Choose a file to open from the current workspace, and split it to the right of the active editor.
 1. `File Bunny: Open File to the Left`: Choose a file to open from the current workspace, and split it to the left of the active editor.
 1. `File Bunny: Open File Above`: Choose a file to open from the current workspace, and split it above the active editor.
 1. `File Bunny: Open File Below`: Choose a file to open from the current workspace, and split it below the active editor.